squeek502/ryanliptak.com/posts/code-coverage-zig-callgrind.md

 All 1 tests passed.
 ```

+<p><aside class="note">

-<aside class="note"><p>Note: In this example, there's not much difference in the command from `zig build test --verbose` and the regular `zig test` usage above--it's just more explicit.
-With a more complicated `build.zig`, though (linking other libraries, adding packages, etc), this command can vary significantly from a naive `zig test` call.</p>
+Note: In this example, there's not much difference in the command from `zig build test --verbose` and the regular `zig test` usage above--it's just more explicit.
+With a more complicated `build.zig`, though (linking other libraries, adding packages, etc), this command can vary significantly from a naive `zig test` call.

 Also, this `--verbose` method is not the only way of doing this.
 Instead, the Zig command-line options `--test-cmd` and `--test-cmd-bin` can be used to make the coverage data generator be the 'text executor'.
-This is detailed later in this post.</aside>
+This is detailed later in this post.

+</aside></p>

 ## Automating Things